the pw

 2018 / 2019 season

 In September 2018, PW presented its QUEER ARTS FESTIVAL, a two weekend extravaganza of queer performance and art events!
 All events were held at TF Green Hall.
-Performance events included: ~Pushing Past Pink~ An original dance piece by Julianna Lee Marino and Nia Sanders that asks: what does it really mean to embody “she”? ~New Domesticity~ A new play written by Cori Williams and Directed by Beth Pollard about a woman who is hoping to come out to her conservative Indian family.
-By looking into the complexities of ancient Hindu mythology, she and her partner discover a precedence for their love and the courage to build a new domesticity. ~Joan of Arc~ A one person show performed by Emily Tunkel about Joan of Arc, a queer, gender non-conforming peasant teen who ran an army. ~Queer Open Mic night~ Free and open to the public!
+Performance events included: PUSHING PAST PINK.
+An original dance piece by Julianna Lee Marino and Nia Sanders that asks: what does it really mean to embody “she”?
+NEW DOMESTICITY.
+A new play written by Cori Williams and directed by Beth Pollard about a woman who is hoping to come out to her conservative Indian family.
+By looking into the complexities of ancient Hindu mythology, she and her partner discover a precedence for their love and the courage to build a new domesticity.
+JOAN OF ARC.
+A one person show performed by Emily Tunkel about Joan of Arc, a queer, gender non-conforming peasant teen who ran an army.
+QUEER OPEN MIC.
+Free and open to the public!

-3C2C is Production Workshop's student written play festival where 3 chairs and 2 cubes are used as the set for multiple new, short, sparkling plays.
-2018’s festival featured six new works: Codswallop Written and directed by James Feinberg Eight and a Half Million by Alex Murphy Directed by Harrison Epstein Ember by Sam Masto Directed by Sophia Hernandez Landing by Judson Ellis Directed by Harry Levine So She Can See Written and directed by Isabel Brodsky Sun Catcher by Sam Crausman Directed by Miranda Pla Executive Produced by Gavin Petty and Yong Hui Chin
+3C2C is Production Workshop's student written play festival!
+3 chairs and 2 cubes are used as the set for multiple new, short, sparkling plays.
+2018’s festival featured six new works: CODSWALLOP written and directed by James Feinberg EIGHT AND A HALF MILLION written by Alex Murphy, directed by Harrison Epstein EMBER written by Sam Masto, directed by Sophia Hernandez LANDING written by Judson Ellis, directed by Harry Levine SO SHE CAN SEE written and directed by Isabel Brodsky SUN CATCHER written by Sam Crausman, directed by Miranda Pla Executive Produced by Gavin Petty and Yong Hui Chin

-IN THE PINK written and directed by Molly Tamra Pittman ’21 Stage managed by Grace Keefe '22 “In the Pink” is a love letter to the strong and complicated women in our lives and our oftentimes strong and complicated relationships with them.
+IN THE PINK written and directed by Molly Tamra Pittman ’21 *** IN THE PINK is a love letter to the strong and complicated women in our lives and our oftentimes strong and complicated relationships with them.
 The non-linear piece explores the dynamic relationship between a Jewish mother and daughter when the mother, Sarah, is diagnosed with breast cancer.
-With its intimate narrative and setting, “In the Pink” is a testament to the joys and traumas that link us to our loved ones and the truths about love, religion, violence, and survival that can come to light when we are facing death.
-Production managed by Bella Cavicchi ’21.
+With its intimate narrative and setting, “In the Pink” is a testament to the joys and traumas that link us to our loved ones and the truths about love, religion, violence, and survival that can come to light when we are facing death. *** Production Team: Stage Managed by Grace Keefe '22 Production Managed by Bella Cavicchi ’21

-FIREFLY IN THE LIGHT written and directed by Shayna Toh '20 Torn between a possessive mother, her childhood sweetheart Jake, and spirited friends, Wendy deserts home in search of city lights, fame, and a long-lost father.
+FIREFLY IN THE LIGHT written and directed by Shayna Toh '20 *** Torn between a possessive mother, her childhood sweetheart Jake, and spirited friends, Wendy deserts home in search of city lights, fame, and a long-lost father.
 7 years later, Wendy and Jake's destinies once again intertwine.
 With rekindled love within grasp, Wendy must first find her own truth – only to confront having her pursuit of stardom cross fatefully with the uncovering of a dark family secret.
-Firefly in the Light is a new pop-rock musical about ambition, loyalty, and truth of identity.
-Featuring: Clara Pritchett — Wendy Corey Morrison — Jake Amelia Wyckoff — Olivia Sam Masto — Simon Khaila Mickens — Luisa JD Calvelli — Guillard Samuel Rhee — Manager Ellie Baker — Ensemble Daphne Li-Chen — Ensemble Production Team: Director: Shayna Toh Vocal Music Director: Ari Goldbloom-Helzner Orchestral Music Director: Daniel Ritter Assistant Music Director: Cherilyn Tan Stage Manager: Yong Hui Chin Assistant Stage Manager: Paola Vazquez Gomez Production Manager: Eleanor Avril Choreographer: Emma Lopez Lighting Designer: Zachary Espiritu Sound Designer: Akari Izumi Set Designer: Brenton Duhan Assistant Set Designer: Kristen Marchetti Technical Director: Noah Medina Assistant Technical Director: Kenneth Bradley Assistant Technical Director: Léane Pajot Costume Designer: Abby Espiritu Props Designer: Jenna Benzinger Dramaturg: Drew Hawkinson Executive Producer: Gavin Petty Executive Producer: Carmen Ferran Image Credit: Miranda Pla (poster design) and Liam Bendicksen (photography)
+Firefly in the Light is a new pop-rock musical about ambition, loyalty, and truth of identity. *** Featuring: Clara Pritchett as WENDY Corey Morrison as JAKE Amelia Wyckoff as OLIVIA Sam Masto as SIMON Khaila Mickens as LUISA JD Calvelli as GUILLARD Samuel Rhee as MANAGER Ellie Baker — Ensemble Daphne Li-Chen — Ensemble Production Team: Vocal Music Direction by Ari Goldbloom-Helzner Orchestral Music Direction by Daniel Ritter Assistant Music Direction by Cherilyn Tan Stage Managed by Yong Hui Chin Assistant Stage Managed by Paola Vazquez Gomez Production Managed by Eleanor Avril Choreography by Emma Lopez Lighting Design by Zachary Espiritu Sound Design by Akari Izumi Set Design by Brenton Duhan Assistant Set Design by Kristen Marchetti Technical Direction by Noah Medina Assistant Technical Direction by Kenneth Bradley and Léane Pajot Costume Design by Abby Espiritu Props Design by Jenna Benzinger Dramaturgy by Drew Hawkinson Poster Design by Miranda Pla Photography by Liam Bendicksen Executive Produced by Gavin Petty and Carmen Ferran

 DANCEDEVIL was a story, told with movement, about intergenerational mental health, navigating the diaspora and being trans, recollecting our childhoods and imaging our healing.
 Choreographed by Brian Solomon '19.

-NOT I written by Samuel Beckett, directed by Grant MacFaddin ’19 A play at the speed of thought about what we want to say and what we cannot, Not I captures the frenetic and painful process of coming to terms with one’s past. “what?…who?…no!…she!…SHE!”
-Featuring Karishma Swarup '19 Production Manager: Bailey Jones
+NOT I written by Samuel Beckett, directed by Grant MacFaddin ’19 *** A play at the speed of thought about what we want to say and what we cannot, Not I captures the frenetic and painful process of coming to terms with one ’s past. “what?…who?…no!…she!…SHE!” *** Featuring: Karishma Swarup '19 Production Team: Production Managed by Bailey Jones

-SPRING AWAKENING by Steven Sater and Duncan Sheik ‘92, directed by Abby Espiritu ‘19 Associate Directed by Miranda Pla ‘21 Music Directed by Akari Izumi ‘21 Choreographed by Emma Lopez ‘21 Stage Managed by Grace Keefe ‘22 Book & Lyrics by Steven Sater Music by Duncan Sheik ‘92 Featuring: Mikey Abela ‘21 Indy Dang RISD ‘19 Ari Goldbloom-Helzner ‘20 Maddie Groff ‘22 Drew Hawkinson ‘19 Jardelle Johnson ‘19 Michael Lahiff ‘22 Kaetlyn Liddy ‘21 Siena Rafter ‘20 Jasmine Aurora Thomas ‘19 Shayna Toh ‘20 Rishi Wagle ‘20 Peter Zubiago ‘22 Pit: Peter Deegan ‘21 Mariel Jackson ‘21 Carleen Jeffers ‘19 Anna Kerber ‘22 Nate McDermott ‘20 Stephen Moss UMich ‘22 Ben Stewart ‘20 Production Team: Abby Espiritu ‘19 Miranda Pla ‘21 Akari Izumi ‘21 Emma Lopez ‘21 Quinn Quinlan ‘22 Grace Keefe ‘22 Haley Barthel ‘20 Zoe Zimmerman ‘22 Yong Hui Chin ‘20 Zachary Espiritu ‘21 Sarah Goldman RISD ‘23 Leane Pajot ‘22 Noah Medina '22 Karya Sezener ‘21 Julissa Garcia ‘22 Talia Mermin ‘22 Julianna Lee Marino ‘19 Bella Cavicchi ‘21 Maaike Laanstra-Corn ‘21
+SPRING AWAKENING by Steven Sater and Duncan Sheik ‘92, directed by Abby Espiritu ‘19 *** Featuring: Mikey Abela ‘21 Indy Dang RISD ‘19 Ari Goldbloom-Helzner ‘20 Maddie Groff ‘22 Drew Hawkinson ‘19 Jardelle Johnson ‘19 Michael Lahiff ‘22 Kaetlyn Liddy ‘21 Siena Rafter ‘20 Jasmine Aurora Thomas ‘19 Shayna Toh ‘20 Rishi Wagle ‘20 Peter Zubiago ‘22 Pit: Peter Deegan ‘21 Mariel Jackson ‘21 Carleen Jeffers ‘19 Anna Kerber ‘22 Nate McDermott ‘20 Stephen Moss UMich ‘22 Ben Stewart ‘20 Production Team: Associate Directed by Miranda Pla ‘21 Music Directed by Akari Izumi ‘21 Choreographed by Emma Lopez ‘21 Stage Managed by Grace Keefe ‘22 Abby Espiritu ‘19 Quinn Quinlan ‘22 Haley Barthel ‘20 Zoe Zimmerman ‘22 Yong Hui Chin ‘20 Zachary Espiritu ‘21 Sarah Goldman RISD ‘23 Leane Pajot ‘22 Noah Medina '22 Karya Sezener ‘21 Julissa Garcia ‘22 Talia Mermin ‘22 Julianna Lee Marino ‘19 Bella Cavicchi ‘21 Maaike Laanstra-Corn ‘21

 2021 / 2022 season

-VIBRATIONS written and directed by Jenna Benzinger ‘22 Vibrations follows the journey of a body after they stumble into the colorful and quirky dreamscape.
+VIBRATIONS written and directed by Jenna Benzinger ‘22 *** Vibrations follows the journey of a body after they stumble into the colorful and quirky dreamscape.
 The show consists of a series of dream sequences strung together in attempts to explore how the body experiences sound.
 A queered sound.
-Vibrations is an original performance art piece founded in movement and sound.
-The production looks to experiment with movement and music-making to explore the different ways to experience sound.
-This project was conceived during the pandemic and is an embodiment of the frustrations of being a disabled being in able-bodied spaces and the uneven access of sound.
 Vibrations is a therapeutic journey of how to queer sound, fight with sound, and celebrate sound in a performance space.
-Featuring: Chuck Tucker ‘23 Cherilyn Tan ‘22 Boniat Ephrem ‘22 Rachel Tam ‘23 Jayda Fair ‘25 Maggie Preller ‘24 Belinda Hu ‘23 Jaden Chew ‘23 Ria Panjwani ‘23 Maliha Islam ‘22 Iris Wright ‘23 Vance White ‘23 Elsa Bretz ‘24 Venus ‘23 Assistant Directed by Ren L[i]u ‘23 and Leona Hariharan ‘23 Musically Directed by Amelia Chalfant ‘23 Vocal Directed by Luca Iallonardi ‘25 Stage Managed by Adira Altman ‘25 Executive Produced by Will Buerger '22, Kaetlyn Liddy '22, and Caroline Finken '22
+Vibrations was an original performance art piece founded in movement and sound.
+The production looked to experiment with movement and music-making to explore the different ways to experience sound.
+This project was conceived during the pandemic and is an embodiment of the frustrations of being a disabled being in able-bodied spaces and the uneven access of sound. *** Featuring: Chuck Tucker ‘23 Cherilyn Tan ‘22 Boniat Ephrem ‘22 Rachel Tam ‘23 Jayda Fair ‘25 Maggie Preller ‘24 Belinda Hu ‘23 Jaden Chew ‘23 Ria Panjwani ‘23 Maliha Islam ‘22 Iris Wright ‘23 Vance White ‘23 Elsa Bretz ‘24 Venus ‘23 Production Team: Assistant Directed by Ren L[i]u ‘23 and Leona Hariharan ‘23 Musically Directed by Amelia Chalfant ‘23 Vocal Directed by Luca Iallonardi ‘25 Stage Managed by Adira Altman ‘25 Executive Produced by Will Buerger '22, Kaetlyn Liddy '22, and Caroline Finken '22

 SAILBOAT LULLABY written and directed by Irene Zhiyi Chen *** Jasmine, a Chinese girl new to East City Bilingual School, enters sixth grade with anxiety and loneliness.
 She quickly develops an affinity for Ellie Morgan, who teaches her a lot more than - and through - the English language.
 In the span of eight years, Jasmine grows into a writer and an intern working alongside Ellie.
 She tries to reciprocate the care that Ellie has given her, when Ellie goes through a series of changes in life connected to her queerness and teaching philosophy.
 What is their capacity of being there for each other, and how does their relationship grow beyond boundaries?
 Part of the PW Playwriting Residency, the performance was a staged reading.
 Actors read from scripts and had minimal stage movement. *** Featuring: Ivy Zhuang ‘25 Maiya Ramsaroop ‘25 Jonah Massey ‘24 Titi Zhang ‘25 Emilie Lum ‘24 Executive Produced by Malini Narayan '23